Lusail, Qatar

 No items found.

-The interplay of these angular surfaces creates a sculptural building envelope whose language extends into the atrium.
+The architectural expression draws inspiration from the geometry of cut crystal, using a composition of slanted and vertical triangular planes to generate a dynamic façade.
+The interplay of these angular surfaces creates an envelope whose language extends into the atrium.
 Both primary entrances are intentionally concealed within the atrium, encouraging visitors to pass through this central space before entering either building.
-Monumental canopies on the north and south elevations mark the arrival sequence.

 The building layout was carefully developed to maximize flexibility and daylight penetration.
 Large floor plates are organized around centrally located service cores, allowing uninterrupted leasable office space along the perimeter.
 A mezzanine level overlooks the double-height entrance foyers, while escalators positioned along the north façades reinforce the prominence of the arrival spaces.
 Shared amenities include an accessible rooftop garden and dedicated areas for photovoltaic panels, which support renewable energy generation and occupant experience.